 The University has adopted the provisions of GASB Statement No. 53, Accounting and Financial Reporting for Derivative Instruments.
 GASB Statement No. 53 establishes a framework for accounting and financial reporting related to derivative instruments, requiring the fair value of derivatives to be recognized in the basic financial statements.
 At September 30, 2021 and 2020, the University had two hedging derivative instruments, interest rate swaps, in effect.
-In accordance with hedge accounting, the changes in fair values of the interest rate swaps are reported as changes in deferred inflows and outflows and the fair values of the interest rate swaps are recognized in other long-term liabilities and deferred inflows and outflows on the statements of net position since the interest rate swaps were deemed effective.
+In accordance with hedge accounting, the changes in fair values of the interest rate swaps are reported as changes in deferred inflows and outflows on the statements of net position since the interest rate swaps were deemed effective.